 Steve Lally is an international storyteller and best selling author.
 He takes his stories far and wide and is passionate about breathing life into this vital and significant art form.
 Lally’s repertoire of tales ranges from ancient Celtic epics of Ireland and beyond, to stories of adventure and romance.
 He has written three books on Irish Folklore and his work is also a part of a major Anthology of Irish Folk Tales.
 His faith and love of folklore expresses itself through humorous anecdotes, quirky comic tales and haunting ghost stories.
 He has also co-written with his wife Paula, a unique anthology of Fairy Stories from the 32 counties of Ireland entitled ‘Irish Gothic’.
 Be prepared to be taken on a magical journey through the ethereal wall that separates our world from theirs…

 Niamh Coughlan, originally a Derry Girl, now living in wee Donegal and married to a Corkman!
-Niamh works as a tour guide specialising in historical walking tours of Donegal Town and I also work part time in the Donegal Railway Heritage Museum.
+Niamh works as a tour guide specialising in historical walking tours of Donegal Town and also works part time in the Donegal Railway Heritage Museum.

-I have always loved Halloween as it falls around my birthday.
-For my 40th birthday I decided to make the dress of my dreams – an 18th century Marie Antoinette confection.
+She has always loved Halloween as it falls around her birthday.
+For her 40th birthday she decided to make the dress of her dreams – an 18th century Marie Antoinette confection.

-My interest in historical costuming really took off in Covid times, when I had a lot of time on my hands.
-I began to look at using recycled fabrics such as curtains and duvet covers to keep costs down and be more eco friendly.
-I occasionally conduct walking tours in costume, any excuse to play dress up!
-I first met Melissa when I attended a presentation she was doing in Letterkenny, Co Donegal and Melissa was doing a talk on Regency fashion, and I attended in full 18th century regalia.
+Niamh’s interest in historical costuming really took off in Covid times, when she had a lot of time on her hands.
+She began to look at using recycled fabrics such as curtains and duvet covers to keep costs down and be more eco friendly.
+She occasionally conducts walking tours in costume, any excuse to play dress up!
+Niamh first met Melissa Shiels when she attended a presentation Melissa was doing in Letterkenny, Co Donegal on Regency fashion, and she attended in full 18th century regalia.
+A match made in heaven.

 Vitor Vicente is a Portuguese author of 12 published books with the theme of travelling running through all his work.
 He has been living in Ireland for more than 8 years.
 Some of his stuff has been translated to Spanish, Polish, English and Hungarian.